3BioCompBio/pyScoMotif/README.md

 **LICENSE: pyScoMotif is free to use for non-commercial purposes.
 To use pyScoMotif for commercial purposes, please contact us.**

 ## Install

-To install, simply run:
+To install pyScoMotif, simply run:

 ```
 pip install pyscomotif
 ```

 If the install was successful, you should be able to type and run `pyscomotif` in your terminal.

+**Note that a Python version >= 3.9 is required.** Dependencies are listed in the `pyproject.toml` file.

 ## Tutorial

-This tutorial shows how to use pyScoMotif, as well as some more advanced options such as [mutated motifs and position specific exchanges](###searching-for-similar-motifs-with-potential-mutations).
+This tutorial shows how to use pyScoMotif, as well as some more advanced options such as [mutated motifs and position specific exchanges](#searching-for-similar-motifs-with-potential-mutations).
 A detailed explanation of each parameter available for the different commands can be displayed by typing `pyscomotif <command name> --help`.

 ### Pre-built indexes